AdvancedPhotonSource/cohere/docs/source/config_rec.rst

     ga_generations = 3

 - ga_metrics:
 | optional, a list of metrics that should be used to rank the reconstruction results for subsequent generations.
-If not defined, or shorter that number of generations, the metric defaults to "chi".
+If not defined, or shorter than number of generations, the metric defaults to "chi".
 | supported: "chi", "sharpness", "summed_phase", "area"
 | example:
 ::